Sustainable rice

 Challenges

-• To improve the quality of farmers’ paddy and rice so that it meets the market requirements.
+• Enhance the quality of farmers' paddy and rice to meet market requirements.

 Strategy

-FEPROBA plans to create a digital solution to overcome its constraints and to promote the commercialisation/sale of the production of its members.
-On the other hand, it plans to have a guaranteed quality process for rice to comply with the market requirements.
+FEPROBA plans to develop a digital solution to overcome its constraints and promote the marketing of its members' production.
+On the other hand, it plans to have a guaranteed quality process for rice to meet market requirements.
 This will be achieved through the following strategy:

-• Support in preparing a digital database for the reliable management of information on production and commercialisation.
+• Supporting the creation of a digital database for the reliable management of information on production and commercialisation.

-• Support to operationalise a quality approach within FEPROBA, using the SRP (Sustainable Rice Platform standard) to guarantee the quality of the rice according to consumer requirements.
+• Supporting the operationalisation of a quality approach within FEPROBA, using the SRP (Sustainable Rice Platform Standard) to guarantee the quality of rice in line with consumer requirements.

-• Support in the search for a working capital loan to purchase paddy from members of FEPROBA unions.
+• .Supporting the search for a working capital loan to purchase paddy from FEPROBA union members.

 No items found.